 We believe in good people and we may hire a great fit even if we don’t have an opening today.
-If we don’t have work for you now, we may in the future and so we’d love to meet you and stay in touch.
-We are looking for co-op students in the following areas:
+We look for co-op students in the following areas:

 The StarFish Medical Manufacturing department specializes in low to medium volume production of electromechanical medical devices.
 As a full service medical device manufacturer, we also pilot production for new product introduction for higher volumes.
 We have manufactured medical devices for sale in North America, Europe and Asia.

 We are looking for an eager ME, EE, Biomedical or related Technologist/Engineering program co-op student to join our growing manufacturing team in Victoria.
 The ideal candidate will have experience following detailed instructions and performing hands on tasks.
 We have multiple exciting projects where you will have the opportunity to work on electromechanical projects including specialized optics, and novel radio frequency devices.

 The StarFish Medical Industrial Design and Human Factors team is opening its door to Industrial Design co-op student applications. .
 We are looking forward to helping you learn and grow while assisting in the real world design and development of some potentially life-saving medical devices.
 Would you like to be part of an innovative, user-centered design team working on real-world projects that have an impact on the quality of lives?
 If so, please submit a recent portfolio and resume.